Excavations and trenches are necessary part of the construction process in order to provide the infrastructure necessary for new projects.

 - Underground services such as power cables, water/gas lines, sewer should be identified, isolated and protected.
 Buried utilities could be located and traced using detective devices.

-- Excavators and power tools should not be used within 0.5meters of indicated line of cable/pipe.
+- Excavators and power tools should not be used within 0.5meters of an indicated line of cable/pipe.
 Hand digging should be employed when nearing the assumed line of cable/pipe.

 These and more can be used as precautions when embarking excavation jobs.
+Your personal contribution is welcomed.